csci430-os/assg01-solution/README.md

 # System Tests: Putting it all Together

 Once all of the unit tests are passing, you can begin working on the system tests.
-For this first assignment you do not have to do anything to get the simulation working, it has been implemented for you.
-But in future assignments you may be asked to implement part of the full simulation as well.
-So you should try out the simulator and understand how it works.
+For this first assignment, there is one thing that needs to be done to get your full system tests to pass.
+There is an `operator<<()` that is called to output the current state of the Hypothetical Machine.
+At the bottom of this function, a for loop has been commented out, that is making calls to your `peekAddress()` function.
+This loop is being used to display the contents of memory.
+Uncomment this loop and then try running full simulations and the system tests.

 The sim executable that is built uses the `HypothetheticalMachineSimulation` class you finished implementing to load and execute a program